spacetelescope/stginga/docs/source/plugins_manual/multiimage.rst

   :width: 800px
   :alt: MultiImage plugin

-This local plugin is used to view a selectable region of sky in multiple images.
-A box on the image in the main display defines the right ascension/declination region of sky to view.
-Along the bottom, postage stamps of that same region from other images loaded into Ginga are displayed.
+This global plugin is used to view a selected region of sky in multiple images along the bottom of the main viewer.
+Selection can be made using :ref:`local-plugin-mipick`.
 If the box size and position change, all the postage stamps update dynamically.

 Options include fixing the region either to sky coordinates, the default, or to pixels (data).
-Standard editing controls over the box are also available.